 On September of last year, I published a list talking about the best albums of 2016 in my opinion.
 Even though the list changed a little bit by the end of the year, I believe it’s pretty safe to talk about the best albums of 2017 since there isn’t anything exciting scheduled to come out during the next three months.
 Unlike last year, however, this list consists of mainly records from bands that have already released an album before.
 I don’t know what’s up with the new bands nowadays, but all the debuts I’ve heard this year were pretty lame and it felt like the same.
 Because of that, I will give you my favorite/best albums I’ve heard in 2017 so far.

 Bands with more than 6 albums under their belt usually change their sonority throughout the years, and that’s exactly the case with Portugal.
 The Man in its ninth record.
 I’m not a big fan of the first ones, but I really liked their previous release, Evil Friends.
-Even though Woodstock is not as good as its predecessor, the album is very catchy, fun and interesting by playing with pop elements that are mixed into indie, rock, rap and a little bit of dark humor that has accompanied their style for a while that made me return to this record so many times since it was released.
+Even though Woodstock is not as good as its predecessor, the album is very catchy, fun and interesting by playing with pop elements that are mixed into indie, rock, rap and a little bit of dark humor that has accompanied their style for a while.
 Feel It Still it’s probably one of the best singles of the year.

 It’s incredible how a band that doesn’t seem to take itself too seriously releases one album after the other.
 Being the seventh album from Wavves, You’re Welcome seems to gather all the best from the dream-punk-pop-rock sonority of the band and plays it around with different melodies, transforming into the most interesting and mature album of their career without ignoring the original characteristics that made them famous in the first place.
 It’s definitely not an album for everybody, but the ones who like this type of genre, You’re Welcome is a very precious album.